All guides

 By articulating the desired outcomes for each job, they serve as a metric to gauge whether they’re under or over-served with mixed-methods approach (read below to learn more about its practical applications).

-Applying the JTBD framework
+Applying the JTBD Framework

 Now that we have a better understanding of the framework, it’s important to familiarize some of its key components.
 These elements lay the groundwork for a structured and actionable approach to identifying and addressing jobs, thereby driving meaningful innovation and user satisfaction.